Nagendra1997/mesibo-documentation/mesibo-module.md

 ### 2. Initialise the module
 Now, we need to initialise our module by filling in the configuration details- module version, the name of our module and  the references of our module callback functions.

-For a simple chatbot, we need to provide a callback function reference for `on_message`:
+For a simple chatbot, we need to provide a callback function reference for `on_message`.
 `bot_on_message` : To get input query from a message.
 This function needs to be called whenever there is an incoming message and alert us.
 So, we pass this function reference to be the module's `on_message` callback function.

 Following the naming convention of for the init function whcih is `mesibo_module_<module name>_init` the initialisation function for the module `chatbot` will be as defined below.